mafatah/time-flow-admin/README.md

 Simply open [Lovable](https://lovable.dev/projects/16ca980c-c11a-40b9-9bec-cfa784f78c4d) and click on Share -> Publish.

+## Working with Codex offline

+The Codex environment installs dependencies during setup and then disables network access.
+If you need additional packages, add them to `.openai/setup.sh`.
+The script runs automatically before the network is disabled and should install your dependencies using `npm ci`.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!